Project period September 2018 – October 2019

 The workshop was hosted and successfully organized by Yanka Kupala State University of Grodno, Belarus.
 We are grateful to the leadership of the university and to the enthusiastic group of organizers for the engagement.
 And for the opportunity to visit Belarus and see the historical town of Grodno while implementing the EduBUP project.

 The results of the EduBUP are the projects that have been developed by the groups.
-You will find the descriptions on this link.
 We hope that these interesting and new ideas will be implement at respective universities.
 See also some photos from the workshop.

 - SWEDESD, Sweden – main partner